Generalizing Differentially Private Decentralized Deep Learning with Multi-Agent Consensus: Acknowledgements

 \section{Acknowledgements}

 J. Bayrooti is supported by a DeepMind scholarship.
 Z. Gao and A. Prorok are supported in part by European Research Council (ERC) Project 949940 (gAIa).
-We also thank Carl Henrik Ek for insightful conversations and useful feedback on early drafts of this work.
-Additionally, we thank George Pappas for discussing differentially private machine learning with us and Alex Sablayrolles for helpful information on using the Opacus library.
+We also thank Carl Henrik Ek, George Pappas, Alex Sablayrolles, Ajay Shankar, Alastair Beresford, Daniel Hugenroth, and the Cambridge security group.